The Americans with Disabilities Act

 - Section 501 of the Rehabilitation Act provides the same protections for federal government employees and applicants.
 In addition, most states have their own laws prohibiting employment discrimination on the basis of disability.
 Some of these state laws may apply to smaller employers and provide additional protections to those available under the ADA.

-- The Federal Government's Justice Department maintains a web site with complete information about the Americans with Disabilities Act of 1990.
-The Department of Justice also provides a Guide to Disability Rights Laws that briefly explains your rights under various provisions of the ADA and how to file a complaint if you feel you have been discriminated against on the basis of your visual impairment.
+- The United States Department of Justice provides a Guide to Disability Rights Laws that briefly explains your rights under various provisions of the ADA and how to file a complaint if you feel you have been discriminated against on the basis of your visual impairment.

 The ADA and Transportation